cristianvasquez/obsidian-lab/README.md

 - Translate a text
 - Whatever wonder you have under the sleeve :D

-Then you can use this plugin to experiment with it inside Obsidian.
+Then you can use this plugin to see if it's helpful in Obsidian.

 Why this plugin?
 Why not program all in Javascript?